 More than One (1) Candidate

-For each Officer position for which there is more than one (1) candidate the election shall be conducted as follows: Election shall be by ballot among members and all votes shall be cast in person, remotely/electronically, or by proxy registered with the Secretary/Treasurer 48 hours prior to the scheduled start time of the Annual Meeting.
+For each Officer and Director position for which there is more than one (1) candidate the election shall be conducted as follows: Election shall be by ballot among members and all votes shall be cast in person or remotely/electronically.
 The candidate obtaining the highest number of votes will be deemed elected.

 Firm Association Limitations

+There shall be a maximum of two (2) people from the same brokerage on the Board of Directors.

+When credentialing candidates for office, no candidate can be approved if there are two (2) active and ongoing board members from the same brokerage as the candidate.

-Should there be two (2) people currently in office from the same company, via extending terms, there shall be no other candidate, from said company, qualified to run for a position on the Board of Directors.
-A Director who is in the middle of serving a multiple year term will remain in office if two other members of that Director’s company are elected.
-When more than two (2) candidates are elected from the same company for different Board of Director positions, only the candidate(s) for the higher office will assume office.
-If positions are equal, then the elected candidate with the highest number of votes will assume office.
-When calculating the number of votes, candidates who are running unopposed will assume office over candidates running opposed.
+If the results of an election will cause more than two (2) members from the same brokerage, then board positions shall be filled based on the following priority: (1) officers/directors in the middle of a term shall remain in office; (2) newly elected officers/directors with highest rank shall take office; and (3) if ranking is the same between candidates, then the candidate with the most votes in the election shall take office.
+When calculating votes, candidates who are running unopposed will assume office over candidates running opposed.
 The remaining positions shall be filled by candidates from different companies with the next highest vote total.
+Any vacancies shall be filled in accord with the provisions of the Bylaws.

-If for any reason, including a company merger, there are more than two (2) Directors in office from the same company then a representative of that company shall notify the Board of Directors which two (2) Directors will remain in office.
-The Board of Directors shall have authority to remove and appoint Directors, when required, to maintain the intent of this paragraph.
+If at any time, for any reason, including a brokerage merger or member moving to a new brokerage, there are more than two (2) directors from the same brokerage then a representative of that brokerage shall notify the board of directors which directors shall remain in office and which director shall vacate the board.
+Any directors who are required to vacate under this provision may remain in their position until the end of the pending year, at which time their position will be filled pursuant to these Bylaws.

 Only One (1) Candidate

-For each Officer and Director position for which there is only one (1) candidate, the election may be conducted as follows: The Secretary/Treasurer of the CCIAOR may cast one (1) vote for all such candidates upon a motion approved under the voting procedures in effect.
-If the motion is not so approved, the election of the unopposed candidate(s) must be conducted in the manner described in Section 9 above.
+For each Officer and Director position for which there is only one (1) candidate, the election may be conducted as follows: The Chairperson of the Leadership Development Committee may cast one (1) vote for all such candidates upon a motion approved under the voting procedures in effect.
+If the motion is not so approved, the election of the unopposed candidate(s) must be conducted in the manner described above.

 Association Limitation